KojoBoat/alx-system_engineering-devops/0x01-shell_permissions/README.md

 12 - my_dir permission
 14 - change owner and group owner
-15 - change owner and group owner of symbolic link file
+15 - change owner and group owner of symbolic link file 16 - change owner if only a user owns the file